Mrs. Amy Strom

-Mrs. Decker is in her 5th year teaching third grade at Providence Academy.
-Formerly known as Miss Shewmon, she just celebrated 1 year of marriage in August and welcomed a baby boy in May.
+Mrs. Decker is in her 6th year teaching third grade at Providence Academy.
+Formerly known as Miss Shewmon, she just celebrated 2 years of marriage in August and welcomed a baby boy in May.
 Mrs. Decker is originally from Arlington Heights, Illinois, and moved up to the La Crosse area for college in 2007.
 She graduated from Saint Mary's University of Minnesota in Winona in 2011, went back to Illinois for a year, and quickly realized that she needed to return to the area.
 She never doubted that this is where God wants her and she thanks Him for the gift of this classical education and the gift of this faith community.
 In her free time, Mrs. Decker loves to spend time with her family, travel, explore new coffee shops, and be outdoors.

 Miss Mary Liebert

 Miss Sarah Reischl

 Miss Reischl was one of the original teachers of Providence Academy, having taught a combined class of 4th and 5th grades when the school opened in 2005.
 She holds a bachelor of philosophy in Politics from Ave Maria College, where she also minored in British literature and classical languages.
 In 2015, she graduated Summa cum Laude from Ave Maria University with M.T.S. in Pastoral Theology.
-This is Miss Reischl’s 8th year at the Academy as she left for a few years to discern a religious vocation.
+This is Miss Reischl’s 9th year at the Academy as she left for a few years to discern a religious vocation.
 Even in the convent she was directing students of various ages, and she has been working as a teacher or assistant teacher of students ranging from pre-school to high school for the past decade.
-Currently, she is teaching the fifth grade as well as 4th grade religion and science and middle school Latin and English grammar.
+Currently, she is teaching the 5th grade as well as 6th grade Ancient History.